Dean Steinkuhler

-Dean Elmer Steinkuhler (born January 27, 1961) is a former professional American football guard in the National Football League (NFL) for eight seasons in the 1980s and 1990s.
-Steinkuhler played college football for the University of Nebraska, and was recognized as an All-American.
-He was selected in the first round of the 1984 NFL Draft, and played professionally for the Houston Oilers of the NFL.
+Dean Elmer Steinkuhler (born January 27, 1961) is an American former professional football player who was a guard in the National Football League (NFL) for eight seasons in the 1980s and 1990s.
+Steinkuhler played college football for the Nebraska Cornhuskers, and was recognized as an All-American.
+He was selected in the first round of the 1984 NFL draft, and played professionally for the Houston Oilers of the NFL.

 College career

-Steinkuhler attended the University of Nebraska, where he won the Outland Trophy, given to the nation's top offensive lineman, in 1983.
-This marked the third consecutive time a Cornhusker had won the award as Dave Rimington had won back to back Outland Trophies in 1981 and 1982.
+Steinkuhler attended the University of Nebraska–Lincoln, where he won the Outland Trophy as the nation's top offensive lineman in 1983.
+It was the third consecutive year an NU lineman won the award, as Dave Rimington won back-to-back Outland Trophies in 1981 and 1982.
 Steinkuhler also won the Lombardi Award in 1983, marking the second consecutive year a Nebraska player had won that award as Rimington had also won the Lombardi in 1982.
 Nebraska is the only team that has had consecutive winners of both of these awards.
 Steinkuhler is one of eight Nebraska winners of the Outland Trophy and one of five Nebraska winners of the Lombardi Award.
 Nebraska players have won nine Outland Trophys overall, by far the most in the nation.
 Oklahoma has the second most with four.
 He is, along with fellow Nebraska Cornhuskers Rich Glover, Dave Rimington and Ndamukong Suh, one of only thirteen players to have won both the Outland Trophy and the Lombardi Award.
 In 1999 Steinkuhler was selected to the Nebraska All-Century Football Team via fan poll and was named to the All-Century Nebraska football team by Gannett News Service.
 He is one of only sixteen Cornhuskers to have his jersey (#71) retired by the team.

 Steinkuhler is also remembered for being the player who picked up quarterback Turner Gill's intentional fumble in the 1984 Orange Bowl and ran it 19 yards for a touchdown in a play dubbed the "Fumblerooski".